 Improving community facilities and affordable housing stock

+CAT envisions vibrant communities with hope and opportunity where basic needs are met, and CAT’s overarching mission is to connect people with the resources needed to become self-sufficient.
+These goals align perfectly with the objectives of the Older American Act (OAA), to provide seniors and people with disabilities with the tools and supports necessary to maintain healthy, independent, and dignified lives.

-Community Action program trace their roots to the Johnson Administration’s War on Poverty.
+Community Action programs actually trace their roots to the Johnson Administration’s War on Poverty.
 Like similar Community Action agencies across the country, CAT’s Board of Directors is community based.
-One-third comes from the business sector, one-third from the government sector, and a third are low-income residents of the community.
-The board structure provides a diverse perspective on our activities and the needs of our communities.
+One-third comes from the business sector, one-third from the government sector, and one-third are low-income residents of the community.
+This board structure ensures a diverse perspective and approach to meeting the needs of our communities.

-One of the primary strengths of CAT lies in the fact that there are three “sides” to the organization.
-These “sides” include:
+Another of CAT’s primary strengths lies in the fact that there are three distinct “sides” to the organization:

-Community Investment –This department assists clients with their physical structures offering weatherization, rehabilitation, self-help housing, mortgage assistance, home repairs and home modifications
+Community Investment –Assisting clients with their physical structures, offering weatherization, self-help housing, mortgage assistance, home repairs, rehabilitation, and home modifications;

-Human Investment – The services provided in this department include Utility Assistance, Homeless Assistance, Rental Assistance, Veteran’s Assistance, and Senior Services (Also known as the Area Agency on Aging)
+Human Investment –Providing programs to combat homelessness, utility assistance, rental assistance, veteran’s assistance, and senior services (also known as the Area Agency on Aging); and

-Child and Family Development – Focuses on providing support through programs such as Head Start, Healthy Families and Parenting Education.
+Child and Family Development – Focusing on providing support through programs such as Head Start, Healthy Families, and parenting education classes.

-Staff members are able to refer clients internally to multiple programs, ensuring as many of their needs are being met as possible.
-All of the departments at CAT work together to provide wrap-around services to the older adult population in Columbia County.
-CAT and the AAA strives to overcome the barriers that would otherwise limit access to services such as geographic, social, lifestyle, cultural or language isolation.
-It is imperative opportunities for healthy aging are provided with respect to personal choice, lifestyle choice and cultural diversity.
+All of the departments at CAT work together to provide wrap-around services, meaning that staff members at CAT are able to refer clients internally to multiple programs, ensuring that as many of their needs are being met, with as little duplication of effort, as possible.
+This one-stop shop approach can be particularly helpful to the older adult population.
+CAT and the AAA strive to overcome the barriers that might otherwise limit access to crucial services, such as geographic distance, social isolation, or limited English proficiency.
+It is imperative that personalized opportunities for healthy aging are available regardless of an individual’s lifestyle choices or cultural identity.

-As the Area Agency on Aging of Columbia County (AAA) CAT’s focus,

-serving the older adult population, is limited to one county.
-However, through the ADRC system, referrals are made to North West Senior and Disability Services which serve the Tillamook and Clatsop County population.

 Planning and Review Process

-Scope of Need: According to Portland State University’s Population Estimate Data of 2019, Columbia County has a population of 14354 residents age 60 and older.
-This is a 7.4% increase since 2015.
+Scope of Need: According to Portland State University’s Population Estimate Data of 2023, Columbia County has a population of 14,892 residents age 60 and older.
+This is nearly a 4% increase since 2019.
 The Older adult population has been steadily rising and will continue to rise.
 The fastest growing segment of the senior population will be in the 65-75 age group.
-The overall over-60 population is projected to increase 139% by 2025 and according to the Oregon Health Care Association (www.ohca.com/consumers/aging-in-oregon), by the year 2030 one in five Americans will be aged 65 and older.
+According to the Oregon Health Care Association (www.ohca.com/consumers/aging-in-oregon), by the year 2030 one in five Americans will be aged 65 and older.